 The white streaks visible in the NASA image to the right were not caused by aircraft, but were instead left in the wake of ships at sea.

-As the MODIS instrument orbiting on the Aqua satellite captured the image at midday on January 15, 2013, the “ship tracks” from several vessels were hovering over the water off the Pacific Northwest.
+As the MODIS instrument orbiting on the Aqua satellite captured the image at midday on July 3, 2010, the “ship tracks” from several vessels were hovering over the Pacific off the California and Oregon coasts.

 Ship tracks can only form in a very clean air mass of Arctic origin.
 A temperature inversion is also needed at about 1,600 to 2,300 feet above the ocean’s surface, allowing the lower atmosphere to remain very stable with very little turbulence or upward motion of the air.